IBM/aspera-cli/docs/README.erb.md

 #### <a id="createownplugin"></a>Create your own plugin

-By default plugins are looked-up in folders specifed by (multi-value) option `plugin_folder`:
+By default plugins are looked-up in folders specified by (multi-value) option `plugin_folder`:

 ```javascript
 <%=cmd%> --show-config --select=@json:'{"key":"plugin_folder"}'